 There are three types of protagonist:

 The classic good, morally upstanding, saves-the-cat-on-the-way-to-save-the-world kind of character.
-They will have flaws, but readers will have a fair inkling in knowing who’s going to come out on top in this conflict from the word go.
+The hero will have flaws, but readers will have a fair inkling about who’s going to come out on top in this conflict from the word go.
 Think Harry Potter, Scout from To Kill A Mocking Bird, Luke Skywalker from Star Wars.

 A deviation from the classic hero, often a reluctant or ill-equipped character who needs to navigate a situation thrust upon them.
 These characters may not be classic heroes, and they might also have some major flaws, yet they still evoke empathy and affection.
 Think Scarlett O’Hara in Gone in with the Wind who, although spoilt and hotheaded, survives through wily means even when her glamorous southern belle life falls apart.
 Other examples are Becky Sharp from Vanity Fair, and Lyra from His Dark Materials